treste91/Great-Place-to-Work-Lists/docs/backend/db_entries.rst

 List categories
 ^^^^^^^^^^^^^^^

-This view enables the editing of the available list categories.
+This view enables the editing of the available **list categories**.

 .. image:: db_entries_edit_list_category.png
    :scale: 50 %